-As discussed in Note 18 to the basic financial statements, the financial impact of COVID-19 and the ensuing emergency measures will impact subsequent periods of the School.
 As described in Note 17 to the basic financial statements, the School is experiencing financial difficulties and management has a plan in regard to this matter.
 The basic financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-In addition, as described in Note 19 to the basic financial statements, the School restated its beginning net position.
+As discussed in Note 18 to the basic financial statements, the financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the School.
+As discussed in Note 19 to the basic financial statements, the school foundation aid received from the State of Ohio will be funded through the direct funding model.
 Our opinion is not modified with respect to these matters.